 Sacrificial anodes, usually made of zinc, are positioned around areas where different metals are present e.g. a stainless steel drive shaft with a mild steel hull.
 They are also used in engines where different metals are used in the construction of the engine.

 The anodes, if working correctly, will slowly wear away and need to be checked/replaced yearly to be sure that they continue performing their function.
 Anodes must NEVER be painted as that reduces their efficiency.

-LanoShield in spray or grease form creates a pressure washer safe to 300 PSI barrier between the different metal types to stop galvanic an electrolysis corrosion.
+LanoShield is a natural, environmentally friendly product that provides long lasting protection and lubrication properties to an endless variety of marine, agricultural, commercial, industrial, aquaculture, aviation, construction and many more uses.
+It comes in spray or grease form and creates a pressure washer, safe to 300 PSI barrier between the different metal types to stop galvanic an electrolysis corrosion.
 All you need is thin layer, a little goes a long way.
-It is also protects against salt, acid, alkaline and in non conductive.
+It is also protects against salt, acid, alkaline and in non conductive

 LanoShield also has the advantage of being a fantastic lubricant and hence is also makes it perfect for nuts/bolts, shackles, machinery, hinges etc.

-Note: Other Lanolin solutions are also available and hence would have similar properties to LanoShield.
+Note: Other Lanolin based solutions are available and would have similar properties to LanoShield

 - Paint all non-moving bare metal parts with a high quality paint designed for marine use or apply LanoShield.
 If rust does occur, wire brush and then use a product such as “Corroseal” which converts any remaining rust in the pores to a ferric oxide which is inert before repainting

 - Do not, wherever possible, use two metals against each other when they are a long way from each other in the diagram above (e.g. stainless against galvanised steel)